Li-JunXian/ip/docs/README.md

 ## Introduction
-Lintz is a simple and efficient task management chatbot designed to help you keep track of your tasks.
+Lintz is a simple and efficient task management ChatBot designed to help you keep track of your tasks.
 Whether it's a to-do, a deadline, or an event, Lintz will help you stay organized and on top of your responsibilities.

 ---